fourTheorem/slic-watch/README.md

 Top-level plugin configuration can be specified in the `custom` → `slicWatch` section of `serverless.yml`

 - The `topic` may be optionally provided as an SNS Topic destination for all alarms.
 If you omit the topic, alarms are still created but are not sent to any destination.
-- Alarms or dashboards can be disabled at any level in the configuration by adding `enabled: false`
+- Alarms or dashboards can be disabled at any level in the configuration by adding `enabled: false`.
+You can even disable all plugin functionality by specifying `enabled: false` at the top-level plugin configuration.

 Supported options along with their defaults are shown below.